printers-for-people/catboat/docs/Config_Changes.md

 ## Changes

+20250207: The `driver_CS` parameter has been added to tmc5160.
+Previously the CS value was nearly always set to 31.
+Now, the default is 31, but may be changed.

 20250121: The `second_homing_speed` default value in the stepper config section is now set to `homing_speed` if sensorless homing is enabled.